HaDuve/maps-renderer/sessions/tasks/h-refactor-clean-code-and-video-generation.md

 ## User Notes
 <!-- Any specific notes or requirements from the developer -->
+- **UX is highest priority - always user first**
+- Current codebase is WIP, all code is optional
+- If you find a better way to achieve UX-friendly functionality, ask the user about it
 - Focus on removing bloated AI-generated code
 - Improve the Google Maps waypoint animation to video workflow
 - Maintain existing functionality while cleaning up codebase